Procurement Card (P-Card)

 - Cash advances

-- Equipment requiring Fixed Asset Tracking (will have to identify further)
+- Equipment over $5,000 which requires Fixed Asset Tracking

 - Food purchases as outlined in the Campus Food Services Policy are not allowable purchases on P-Card